er1/s228/README.md

 ## 7432 OR Gate (x4)

-The 7432 is a chip which contains 4 OR gates.
+The 7432 is a chip that contains 4 OR gates.

 `Yn` = `An` &or; `Bn`